jbman/ghero/README.md

 ## Description

-Ghero is a library for a Wii Guitar Hero controller as Music controller.
+Ghero is an Arduino library for using a Wii Guitar Hero controller as music controller.

-The library calls dedictaed functions when a button is pressed, the strum bar is pushed or if the whammy bar is used.
+The library calls dedicated functions when a button is pressed, the strum bar is pushed or if the whammy bar is used.
 Use it to play a sound from a speaker or send notes to a MIDI out jack.

 ## Examples